 By late October, there is some rain in Ponta do Ouro and in Maputo, which can get particularly hot and humid.
 The fresh ocean breeze brings welcome relief in the capital; October is one of the windier months along the southern coast of Mozambique.

 To the north and inland, Gorongosa National Park is sweltering.
 It’s arguably the best time for seeing wild animals on a Mozambique safari, as they flock to the park’s few permanent water sources, but be prepared for temperatures up to 38°C/100°F.

 - October is an excellent month for sport fishing, particularly for marlin off the Bazaruto Archipelago.
 It also marks the start of the turtle breeding season, when there’s an increased chance of seeing them while diving and snorkeling along the coast.

 - October remains an excellent month for seeing humpback whales, and by the end of the month, the magnificent whale sharks return to the waters off Tofo.

-Although October is generally still a great time to visit Mozambique, there’ll be fewer optimal beach days, especially in the south.
-By the end of the month the south will also likely see some rain, but usually not enough to get in the way of outdoor pursuits.
+- Although October is generally still a great time for a Mozambique holiday, there’ll be fewer optimal beach days, especially in the south.
+By the end of the month, the south will also likely see some rain, but usually not enough to get in the way of outdoor pursuits.